glouppe/info8002-large-scale-data-systems/project/README.md

 - You must provide a bootstrapping procedure for new nodes joining the network.
 - The store should be resilient to faults.

 Beyond this coarse structure, you are **free** to design and implement this project in any way you consider appropriate.
+However, when in doubt, keep it stupid simple (KISS).

 Coding guidelines:
 - Code should be in Python.